Marc Balkin, Managing Partner, Hasso Plattner Ventures Africa

 Meachin is a frequent speaker and forum participant on issues of corporate governance, private equity, and investment banking at director conferences and university business and law schools in the U.S. and internationally.
 He has lived and worked in New York, Tokyo, London, Paris, South Africa, and Zimbabwe and traveled extensively on business in the U.S., Canada, Europe, China, India, Southeast Asia, the Middle East, Latin America, Southern Africa, Australia, and New Zealand.
 Meachin, who was born in Devon, England, and spent his formative years in Kwa-Zulu Natal, South Africa, is a citizen of both the U.S. and the U.K. He received his MBA with distinction from Harvard Business School.
 He holds graduate qualifications from Cambridge University and the French Petroleum Institute, Paris (which he attended as the Total Oil Company Scholar from South Africa).
 He received a bachelor's degree in chemical engineering from the University of Cape Town, where he served on the Students' Representative Council (SRC), and a bachelor's degree in physical science (first class) from the University of Natal in South Africa, where he was the recipient of a SA Breweries scholarship and the Hilton College Old Boys scholarship.
 He matriculated (first class) from Hilton College in Kwa-Zulu Natal.

-Kheepe is a seasoned marketing, strategy and innovation professional with solid general management and entrepreneurial experience and a proven track record of improving operating performance of teams, businesses and brands.
+Kheepe is currently a member of the Board of Directors at BICSA Incubator and a Director at VC Capital.
+Previously, he was Executive Lead: Customer Advisory at Deloitte.
+He is a seasoned marketing, strategy and innovation professional with solid general management and entrepreneurial experience and a proven track record of improving operating performance of teams, businesses and brands.
 He has worked with and advised top leadership in government and in the private sector.
 He is an IE/Brown Executive MBA graduate and Strategy & Innovation graduate from Oxford University’s Said Business School.

 David Muller, Vice President of Engineering, Experian Consumer Direct